dahwi/khangout/README.md

       - username: your_username
       - password: your_password
       - databaseName: hangouts

+- run ```adb reverse tcp:8888 tcp:8888``` to forward the port of your Android emulator or device to your computer's port

 ## How to run

 After succesfully install Android Studio and Xcode, set up Android and iOS emulator